pinax/pinax-referrals/docs/usage.rst

 if you wanted to attach a relationship between some object in your system to a referral that might not have a user associated with it.

+You can also pass in an optional ``label`` kwarg to ``Referral.create`` if you wanted to allow your users to create and manage multiple referrals so that labeling them became important to keep track of them.

 .. _Referral.record_response: